eriktrom/thorax-docs/src/content/api.md

       {{#collection}}{{/collection}}
     {{/empty}}

-To embed a row within a `collection` helper if it the collection is empty, specify an `empty-view` or `empty-template`.
+To embed a row within a `collection` helper, if the collection is empty, specify an `empty-view` or `empty-template`.
 Or use the `else` block of the `collection` helper:

     {{#collection tag="ul"}}
       <li>Some very fine data</li>